phuchoang/ysa/README.md

 BootGenie is a cross-platform mobile app built with React Native to guide users in unlocking the bootloader of Chinese smartphones (e.g., Xiaomi, Huawei, Oppo, Vivo).
 It provides device detection, step-by-step instructions, and safe execution of ADB/Fastboot commands.

+## 🎯 Can BootGenie unlock Redmi Turbo 4 Pro?

+**Yes!
+BootGenie has optimized support for the Redmi Turbo 4 Pro** with:

+- ✅ **Device-specific unlock instructions** tailored for Turbo 4 Pro
+- ✅ **HyperOS compatibility** checks and guidance
+- ✅ **Mi Account integration** with waiting period notifications
+- ✅ **Latest Mi Unlock Tool** compatibility verification
+- ✅ **Step-by-step guidance** through the entire process

+**Important Notes for Redmi Turbo 4 Pro:**
+- May require 7-30 day waiting period after binding to Mi Account
+- HyperOS may have additional security measures
+- Always use the latest Mi Unlock Tool version
+- Process will completely wipe your device data

 ## Table of Contents

 - [Purpose](#purpose)